 The village is on a main bus route, ideal for catching a bus to go for a night out in Dumfries.
 Little Italy, Casa Mia, Hullabaloo, and Cavens are excellent places to eat.

 There is also an award winning links golf course and beach located at Southerness, which is approximately 7 miles from the cottage.
 The coast is approximately 3 miles from the cottage and is peppered with beautiful beaches, some are stoney others have miles of golden sand.
 Best Sandy Beach is called Sandyhills approx 9 miles from the cottage.

 This cottage is ideally situated for couples, families, groups of mountain bikers, walkers, bird watchers, golfers and beach lovers.

 Once you arrive in New Abbey, you really would not need to get back into your car, until you are ready to go home again.

 We are a family run business and have very high standards, please read our reviews for our established holiday property, listed as Burnbrae Mill.
 You will see that we provide the best service possible and look after our guest, we want everyone's holiday to be perfect.

 I have lived in Dumfries and Galloway all my life and i have put together a information pack full of local tips.
 I have added post codes to the information pack to help you find your way around, if you have a sat nav, we have also put some maps and walking guides in the house to make life easier.

-Additional coal for the fire can be purchased from the shop.
+Coal for the fire can be purchased from the shop.

 If requested a cot and high chair can be provided free of charge, bedding for the cot must be provided by the guests.